 Has a player ever been traded for nothing before?
 It must have — even though it would seem to be against the rules, or else it would be more common.
 Unless Amaro just conjured it.

 Cisco is 25 years old and isn't a major leaguer, but his recent minor league track record suggests he might get a shot in the majors at some point.

-a longtime pitching coach for the Royals, Phillies and Blue Jays.
+He is descended baseball royalty, in a sense: Cisco's grandfather is former major league pitcher Galen Cisco, who also was a longtime pitching coach for the Royals, Phillies and Blue Jays.
 He was kind of a pitching coach's pitching coach.